mutant-remix/build-legacy/readme.md

-# Mutant Standard Build Files
+# Mutant Remix Build Files

-This repository contains all of the files required to build a custom Mutant Standard package using Orxporter.
+This repository contains all of the files required to build a custom Mutant Remix package using Orxporter.

+Mutant Remix is a fork of [Mutant Standard](https://mutant.tech/) with design changes by nizune.

 -----

-**These files are for anyone who is techy enough and is interested in seeing what a large Orxporter project looks like, or wants to create their own Mutant Standard packages in a format that's not offered by the website.**

-**If you're a regular user, I highly suggest you go to [Mutant Standard's download page](https://mutant.tech/download) and download a package that's best for you.**

-**This repository has no warranty and has only been tested in macOS.**
+This repository has no warranty and has only been tested with Arch Linux. :)

 -----